 With the Measures in effect, we take a deeper dive into managing online advertisements and working with third parties such as key opinion leaders (‘KOL’) and live streamers.
-Namely the Measures has direct implications for companies in Fast Moving Consumer Goods (‘FMCG’) such as strengthened KOL and livestreaming obligations.
+Namely, the Measures directly impact companies in Fast Moving Consumer Goods (‘FMCG’), such as strengthening KOL and live streaming obligations.
 Therefore, certain online advertising practices shall be adjusted accordingly.

 Based on “Interim Measures for the Administration of Internet Advertising (2016)” (“Interim Measures”), the Measures is a comprehensive revision and aligns with the amended Advertising Law, E-commerce Law and other related legislation.

 The Measures incorporate new provisions that adapt to internet advertising advances and trends.
 Furthermore, it provides a stronger legal framework by clarifying responsibilities, regulating internet advertising practices, and strengthening obligations.

 Under the Measures, online advertising is defined as advertising activities within the territory of the People’s Republic of China, to directly or indirectly promote a product or service (‘purpose’) that uses either website, web page, web application, or other online media (‘media’) through the form: